buidly/token-airdrop-service/README.md

 # Airdrop document from DB:

 - address: string; -> receiver of the airdrop; from CSV; added at the creation
 - amount: string; -> amount of the token to receive; from CSV; added at the creation
 - txHash?: string; -> hash of the main transaction sent to the xBulk(the airdrops are part of this transaction); added by the cron job
 - timestamp?: number; -> timestamp of the transaction; added by the cron job
 - pending?: boolean; -> set to `true` by the cron when attempting to create transactions; deleted when events-notifier finds the transaction with success;
 - success?: boolean; -> set to `true` when events notifier finds the transaction with success

 ### How to use:

 **Example for DEVNET**

 - add CSV file in: `./libs/services/src/constants/airdrop.csv`; format: "address","amount"
-- `docker-compose up -d` - to create the docker part of the project (DB)
+- `docker-compose up -d`
 - `NODE_ENV=devnet npm run start:api` - starts the API
 - `NODE_ENV=devnet npm run start:crons` - starts the CRONS
 - `NODE_ENV=devnet npm run start:events-notifier` - starts the EVENTS-NOTIFIER

 After starting the apps and creating the docker container: